SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 When is the Best Time to Visit?

-The best time to visit the SF Asian Art Museum is during the week.
-I like to arrive first thing when they open, which is usually when they aren't very busy.
-It's nice to walk through the museum with few others around.
-However, this museum is quite large and there is usually plenty of space for everyone to spread out yet still admire all of their interesting pieces.
+However, this museum is quite large and there is usually plenty of space for everyone to spread out and still admire all of their interesting pieces.

 How Long Should I Plan for My Visit?

-I absolutely love taking my time when I visit the SF Asian Art Museum.
-On average, I would allow for at least 2 to 2.5 hours to see all of the exhibits.
-Add on another 30 minutes to an hour if you plan to visit some of their temporary exhibits on the first floor.
+Add another 30 minutes to an hour if you plan to visit some of their temporary exhibits on the first floor.

-Cafe Inside the SF Asian Art Museum
+Dining Inside the SF Asian Art Museum

 Parking Near the SF Asian Art Museum

-Civic Center Garage: This parking lot is under the Civic Center Plaza and right across the street from the SF Asian Art Museum.
+Civic Center Garage: This parking lot is under the Civic Center Plaza and across the street from the SF Asian Art Museum.
 It's at 355 McAllister Street.

 UC Hastings College of Law Garage: Just a block up the street is another public parking lot.
 It's at 376 Larkin Street.